 1981 and Beyond

-1981 is where things become confusing as far as this guitar’s history.
-This is mostly due to lack of good quality photos and videos from around that period.
+1981 is when things become confusing as far as this guitar’s history.
+This is mostly due to the lack of good-quality photos and videos from around that period.

 If that is indeed the case, then Angus’ old 1970 SG in red was at some point fitted with what looks like a Seymour Duncan zebra pickup in the neck position, and probably a Jaydee humbucker in the neck position.
-However, this is just a complete theory.
+But, this is purely just a theory.

 GroundGuitar counts on your criticism and feedback.
 In case you notice anything wrong with the information posted on this page, or you have knowledge of something that you would like to share, be sure to leave a comment below.